3c7/yaramanager/README.md

 </div>

 # Yara Manager
-A simple program to manage your yara ruleset in a (sqlite) database.
+A simple program to manage your yara ruleset in a database.
+By default sqlite will be used, but using MySQL/MariaDB or Postgres is also possible.

 ## Todos
 - [ ] Implement backup and sharing possibilities